Notice CP2000: The IRS Changed Your Tax Return

 - Innocent Spouse Relief — This is only applicable if you and your spouse file a joint tax return.
 To qualify, you generally must establish that the un-reported income was due to your spouse and you had no reason to know about it.
 Then, the IRS will only hold your spouse, ex-spouse, or late spouse liable.

-- Offer In Compromise– This an exception that allows you to settle with the IRS for less than the amount you owe.
+- Offer In Compromise – This an exception that allows you to settle with the IRS for less than the amount you owe.
 This is most often used after all other options have been considered.
 An Offer in Compromise is granted in regard to a variety of circumstances such as ability to pay, income, expenses, and asset equity.

 What If You Disagree With the Notice?

-If you disagree with the third-party information that led to the changes, you can contact the third party directly.
-Their information should be detailed in the notice.
 For example, if the changes were due to a 1099 that you don’t recognize, you can contact the organization that generated the 1099.
 If you have further questions, you can contact the IRS directly to speak with a representative.

 If you disagree with the notice, fill out and complete the response form by the required deadline.
 Additionally, provide a statement explaining why you disagree with the notice and include any evidence to support your dispute.